asuncionjc/Show_and_Tell_Mathematical_Proofs/README.md

 ## Goals

-The main goal of this project is to bring Maths closer to the non-mathematicians, emphasizing in the engineers of [Karumi](https://www.karumi.com/).
+The main goal of this project is to bring Maths closer to the non-mathematicians, making special attention to the engineers of [Karumi](https://www.karumi.com/).

 Any feedback is welcome, 😄 so please feel free to ask or comment anything you want.
 If you are shy 😳 and do not want to write in the repo, I will be happy to answer you by email at asuncionjc@us.es 👩🏻‍💻 .